The Widow Devienne

 Champagne is primarily made from three main grapes: Chardonnay, Pinot Noir, and Pinot Meunier.
 For sparkling wine, a blend of several grapes can be used, but the main grape used is Chardonnay.

-Veuve Devienne Blanc de Blancs is made with four white grape varieties:
+Veuve Devienne Blanc de Blancs is made with a blend of four white wine grapes

-Arbois — Not a common grape, also from the Loire Valley, less acidic than Chenin, & often used as a blending grape to help soften and balance.
+- Arbois — Not a commonly known grape, also from the Loire Valley, less acidic than Chenin, and often used as a blending grape to help soften and balance.

-Ugni Blanc — Ugni Blanc is the French name for Trebbiano, the Italian white wine grape; can be thin & tart.
+- Ugni Blanc — Ugni Blanc is the French name for Trebbiano, the Italian white wine grape, can be thin and tart.

 I was pleasantly surprised by this bottle.
 It’s dry, yet fruity with nicely condensed bubbles.
 If you’ve ever tried inexpensive sparkling wine and thought “I wouldn’t even use this for mimosas” — try this!